 Lots!
 There is something happening at FCC almost every day of the week.
 To learn more about our various ministries, activities, programs, and outreach efforts, please click on the “Ministries” tab on the menu at the top of the page.

 That’s okay!
 We try very hard ensure that all people, regardless of their previous church experience, can feel welcomed and uplifted by our worship.
 Standing (or even jumping up and down for that matter) is optional for all of our praise songs, all of the lyrics on our PowerPoint, and our entire order of worship fits on one-half of one 8.5 x 11″ bulletin.
 And if all else fails, please do not be afraid to ask someone for help in following along!

 Absolutely!
 Part of our doctrine as a Disciples of Christ congregation is that anyone who believes in Jesus Christ as the Son of God is welcome to partake in weekly communion.
-We use nonalcoholic wine (aka grape juice!) and offer gluten-free wafers (which are sealed to avoid cross-contact with the communion bread) so that all may participate in this sacred meal.
+We use grape juice and gluten-free wafers as our elements so that all may participate in this sacred meal.

 Most Sundays, worship is led by our house praise team, Joyful Noyz.
 Their music generally utilizes guitar, bass, keyboards, percussion, and occasionally other instruments like the banjo and ukulele.
 Our music comes from a blend of traditions and influences, and is played in a manner that is both uplifting and prayerful.